rohanpmoore/anagrams--and-antigrams/README.md

 1. _Clone this project from its [Github repository](https://github.com/rohanpmoore/anagrams--and-antigrams)._
 2. _In a terminal, move to the project directory and run the command "$ruby main.rb"_
+3. _Alternatively, you can see the project in a webpage.
+In the terminal, move to the project directory and run the command "$ruby app.rb", then open a web browswer and go to http://localhost:4567

 ## Known Bugs